stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-But also, to be clear, not in like a dehumanizing way, [__TIM__: No, it's just--] 'cause obviously, like, their names-- well, 'cause their names are Number 1 and Number 48, so you can definitely, like, read it like that, [__TIM__: Yeah...] but that's definitely not the intent, so.
+But also, to be clear, not in like a dehumanising way, [__TIM:__ No, it's just--] 'cause obviously, like, their names-- Well, 'cause their names are Number 1 and Number 48, so you can definitely, like, read it like that, [__TIM:__ Yeah...] but that's definitely not the intent, so.

 #### TIM